 November, October and November Stencil Tamil are a family of low-contrast, monolinear Tamil typefaces.
 Following a rigorous overhaul of the original, they have now been redesigned for better reading and unambiguous communication in text and display sizes.
-With a range of widths (normal to compressed) and weights (hairline to black) this suite of designs is a comprehensive toolkit for pragmatic Tamil typography.

 In the summer of 2020, I was invited by Peter Biľak to critique the first release of November Tamil – a typeface intended for ‘highly legible and effective street wayfinding and information systems’.
 At the time, both the Tamil and Devanagari variants were up for review, being the first steps in what would soon be a mammoth project encompassing the dominant scripts from the Indian subcontinent.

 The Latin was intended as a no-fuss-no-frills utilitarian design, ‘one that simply gets the job done’.
 In stark contrast, the first draft of the Tamil was littered with odd quirks of the human hand.
 This was exemplified by the limp tails on the த(ta), ந(na), ற(rra) and ஹ(ha), the lacrymal eyes on the vowels அ(a), ஆ(aa), இ(i), உ(u) and ஊ(uu) and the cursive structure of the bowls and matras.
 More importantly, the construction of forms lacked distinction, making the script more difficult to read in sub-optimal conditions – a significant disadvantage when designing information systems.
 Issues of weight distribution and drawing quality exacerbated underlying problems.